icecube/icetray-public/icetray/resources/docs/v4_00a_working_with_qframes.rst

 You are very likely trying to read older data (pre-Q frames) and you are trying to do low-level processing (decoding, calibration or feature extraction).
-The I3Reader does not automatically convert P frames into QFrames.
+The I3Reader does not automatically convert P frames into Q frames.
 Try adding the QConverter to your script after the I3Reader::

       tray.AddModule("QConverter", "qify", WritePFrame=True)